Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 The mere mention of the African continent conjures up images of iconic endangered and vulnerable species like the lion, giraffe, black rhinoceros, as well as the African bush and forest elephant.
 For this reason, the conservation work carried out here is of utmost importance to preserve these species.

 GVI offers many opportunities for work abroad in Africa.
-Students can complete conservation or international community development internships in three radically different African Nations, a pillar of West African cultural consciousness, Southern Africa’s economic centre, and a tropical island nation state in the Indian Ocean.
+Students can complete conservation or international community development internships in Ghana, Madagascar, Seychelles or South Africa.

 Ghana is a West African nation, known for its giant herds of elephants roaming equatorial forests, the warm waters of its palm-lined beaches, and the vibrant music scene of its capital.
 GVI runs international community development projects in Kokrobite, a traditional seaside town, an hour from the capital of Accra.
 Here international community development interns can work on education and gender equality initiatives.

-A stronghold for species like the cheetah, lion, and rhino, South Africa is a popular destination for many international visitors.
+A stronghold for species like the cheetah, lion and rhino, South Africa is a popular destination for many international visitors, and the conservation work carried out here is of utmost importance to preserve these species.
 GVI offers conservation internships in Karongwe, a private nature and wildlife reserve, located just an hour’s drive from Kruger National Park in the South African province of Limpopo.

 In the greater Cape Town area, another hub of South African tourism, we offer international community development internships.
-Interns on this program work in Gordon’s Bay, a seaside town an hour from Cape Town.
-Here community development interns work in Nomzamo township an area established during the apartheid era.
-Interns have an opportunity to learn about the unique context of South Africa and gain experience in education, health education, and women’s empowerment projects.
+Here interns have an opportunity to learn about the unique context of South Africa and gain experience in education, global health and women’s empowerment projects.

-The picture-perfect natural habitats, photogenic animal species, and highly diverse cultural experiences of South East Asia attract many international visitors each year.
-For many, countries like India and Thailand are once-in-a-lifetime tour destinations.
+The picture-perfect natural habitats, photogenic animal species and highly diverse cultural experiences of Southeast Asia attract many international visitors each year.
+For many, countries like Thailand are once-in-a-lifetime tour destinations.

 The region benefits economically from these visitors but it is also necessary to implement measures to protect many of the rare species native to this region that are under threat.